usmanmusa1920/flask-unity/README.md

 After the installation paste the following command on your termianl

 ```
-python -c "from sakyum import project; project('todo_project')"
+python -c "from sakyum import project; project('Schoolsite')"
 ```

-this will create a project (directory) called `todo_project` now cd into the `todo_project` directory, if you do `ls` within the directory you just enter, you will see a module called `thunder.py` and some directories (some in the form of package) `auth`, `static`, `templates` and a directory with thesame name of your base directory name, in our case it is `todo_project`.
+this will create a project (directory) called `Schoolsite` now cd into the `Schoolsite` directory, if you do `ls` within the directory you just enter, you will see a module called `thunder.py` and some directories (some in the form of package) `auth`, `static`, `templates` and a directory with thesame name of your base directory name, in our case it is `Schoolsite`.

-Boot up the flask server by running the below command
+Now cd into `Schoolsite`, and boot up the flask server by running the below command

 ```
 python thunder.py boot